Common Fisheries Policy: North Sea, Irish Sea, Nordic Seas, Barents Sea, White Sea and remainder of North East Atlantic

-EU has participated in the North East Atlantic Fisheries Commission, the general regional fisheries management organisation for the North Sea, the Irish Sea, the Nordic Seas, the Barents Sea, the White Sea and the remainder of North East Atlantic, except for the Baltic Sea and the Danish Straits.
+EU has participated in the North East Atlantic Fisheries Commission, the general regional fisheries management organisation for the North Sea, the Irish Sea, the Nordic Seas, the Barents Sea, the White Sea and the remainder of North East Atlantic, except for the Baltic Sea and the Danish straits.
 In 1997 North Sea states and EU representatives agreed a joint approach to identifying risks to the marine environment.
 A precautionary approach was adopted to seek to prevent pollution before damage was caused to the environment.
 Studies are being undertaken to monitor stocks of all fish, not just commercially important species.

 In February 2020, as soon as the Brexit occurred, Fisheries issue was raised, initially in Guernsey.
-After the first ban, a temporary "régime d’autorisation" has been set up to allow individual boats to fish in Guernsey.
+After the first ban, a temporary "régime d'autorisation" has been set up to allow individual boats to fish in Guernsey.
 In May 2021, France threatened to cut off electricity to the British Channel Island of Jersey in a fight over post-Brexit fishing rights, as part of the 2021 Jersey dispute.

+In May 2025, the EU and the United Kingdom reached a twelve-year extension on the EU's access to British fishing waters.